 CHOBE ANIMAL MIGRATION

 This migration is not nearly as renowned as that of the Serengeti, but equally as impressive.
-Animals move in ancient patterns predetermined by the rains and season.
-Elephants are migratory beasts as well, as they constantly journey the 300 kilometers between the Chobe and Linyanti Rivers during the wet season seeking food.
+Animals move in time-tested patterns predetermined by the rains and season.
+Elephants are migratory beasts as well, as they continuously journey the 300 kilometers between the Chobe and Linyanti Rivers during the wet season seeking food.

 This area is considered to be one of the best game viewing spots in the southern hemisphere when the Savuti Channel is flowing.
-The number of game and bird-life attracted to this area is just mind blowing.
-Huge pride of lions will patrol the waterways, lying in wait for the newly migrated masses of zebras and buffalos.
-The sneaky skulky hyenas are never far behind.
+The number of game and bird-life attracted to this area is just mind-blowing.
+Enormous prides of lions will patrol the waterways, lying in wait for the newly migrated masses of zebras and buffalos.
+The sneaky hyenas are never far behind.

 Today, the 100 kilometers long and 20 meters high Magwikhwe Sand Ridge surrounds the western region of Savuti.
-This is the ancient shoreline of the inland ocean that covered most of northern Botswana.
+This ridge is the ancient shoreline of the inland ocean that covered most of northern Botswana.
 When the lake dried up, the Mababe Depression is all that remained; a flat plain that springs into life when the rains come.
-The Savuti Marsh is the deepest part of the depression, and is the only area that can hold water since the lake dried up.
+The Savuti Marsh is the thickest part of the depression and is the only area that can hold water since the lake dried up.

-Savuti was once one of the greatest hunting locations in Africa, before hunting was banned in the park in 1967.
-Livingstone was one of the many Europeans who have visited the park since the 1850’s.
-The main source of water is from the Savuti Channel which changes course continually.
+Savuti was once one of the major hunting locations in Africa before hunting was banned in the park in 1967.
+Livingstone was one of the many Europeans who has visited the park since the 1850s.
+The primary source of water is from the Savuti Channel which changes course continually.

 Over the last few centuries, the channel dried up numerous times.
 The channel dried up for an extended period from 1879 to 1950 and then ran dry again in 1982, with the first water flowing again in 2008.
 By 2010, the area was flooded once more.

-The water brought new life to the area, and only time will tell how long the region will flourish.
+The rain brought new life to the area, and only time will tell how long the region will flourish.
 However, even during the dry season, the marsh is still a big attraction.
 Many animals will pass through the open grassland and tree skeletons during the animal migration.
-Elephants will half-wrestle, half-bully each other around emptying water pans while wild life will be condensed around the remaining water areas.
-The landscape can be quite eerie during extreme dry season, but it promises to deliver a unique experience.
+Elephants will half-wrestle, half-bully each other around emptying water pans while wildlife will be condensed around the remaining water areas.
+The landscape can be quite eerie during the dry season, but it promises to deliver a unique experience.